Appearance

 The setup process is different for every data source plugin, but it revolves around the following steps:

-- Give your collection a name
+- give your collection a name

-- Select the data source plugin you want to use
+- select the data source plugin you want to use

-- Select the connection mode
+- select the collection mode

-- Configure how you want to fetch the data
+- configure how you want to fetch the data

-- Fetch the data
+- fetch the data

-- Apply any frontend sort, filter or pagination
+- apply any frontend sort, filter or pagination

 Let's look at an example: